machaao/rasa-sample-nlu-bot/README.md

-# A sample RASA chatbot built using MACHAAO Platform
+# A sample RASA chatbot template for MACHAAO Mini Apps Messaging Platform

 This RASA based Sample NLU chatbot intends to showcase various RCS-esque messaging options available on the Machaao Platform